OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 ###### Patching the Application's Smali Code

-An Android application's decompiled smali code can be patched to introduce code for loading an additional library.
-API to load a library in Java is `System.loadLibrary("inject")`, for a library named *libinject.so*.
-In smali, this code looks as following:
+An Android application's decompiled smali code can be patched to introduce a call to `System.loadLibrary`.
+The following smali patch injects a library named *libinject.so*:

 ```
 const-string v0, "inject"